Paltsevalexandr/express-test-app/README.md

 ```bash
 node server
 ```
-The server will run on [http://localhost:5000] by default.
+The server will run on [http://localhost:5000].